Scalar Thermal Field Theory for a Rotating Plasma: Lagrangian path integral for ordinary scalars

 It is useful to note that $\vec\Omega$ only appears in the quadratic action.
 This implies that, in perturbation theory, only the propagators are modified by $\vec\Omega$, the vertices are unmodified.
-For the computation of the vertices one can use well-known results from the literature (see e.g.~\cite{Bellac:2011kqa} and~\cite{Landsman:1986uw} for non-vanishing $\mu_a$); on the other hand, the propagators have been computed, including the effect of $\vec\Omega$ and $\mu_a$, in Sec.~\ref{Thermal propagator}.
+For the computation of the vertices one can use well-known results from the literature (see e.g.~\cite{Bellac:2011kqa} and~\cite{Landsman:1986uw}); on the other hand, the propagators have been computed, including the effect of $\vec\Omega$ and $\mu_a$, in Sec.~\ref{Thermal propagator}.
+This provides a practical recipe to perform perturbation theory in the presence of both $\vec\Omega$ and $\mu_a$.

 Eq.~(\ref{SC}) shows that, as geometrically clear, $\vec\Omega$ breaks rotational and space-translational symmetry down to cylindrical symmetry (with axis in the direction of $\vec\Omega$), while time-translational symmetry is preserved.
-In cylindrical coordinates~(\ref{CyCoo}) \be \vec\Omega\cdot \vec x\times\vec\nabla = \Omega \partial_\phi \ee and the operator in the quadratic action reads \be \Box_\omega+M^2 =(\partial_t-\Omega\partial_\phi)^2 - \partial_r^2 -\frac1r \partial_r-\frac1{r^2} \partial_\phi^2 - \partial_z^2 +M^2. \ee So, the term due to $\vec \Omega$ does not contribute positively to the Euclidean action, which one has to consider in the imaginary-time formalism.
+In cylindrical coordinates~(\ref{CyCoo}) \be \vec\Omega\cdot \vec x\times\vec\nabla = \Omega \partial_\phi \ee and the operator in the quadratic action reads \be \Box_\omega+M^2 =(\partial_t-\Omega\partial_\phi)^2 - \partial_r^2 -\frac1r \partial_r-\frac1{r^2} \partial_\phi^2 - \partial_z^2 +M^2. \ee So the term due to $\vec \Omega$ does not contribute positively to the Euclidean action, which one has to consider in the imaginary-time formalism.